JoergFiedler/freebsd-jail-host/README.md

 The port sshd listens on.
 Default: `22`.

+##### host_sshd_pub_key

+The user's public key used for ssh authentication.
+Defaults to vagrant insecure public key: `'ssh-rsa AAAAB3NzaC1yc2E…'`

 ##### host_ioc_zpool_name

 The name of the ZFS pool that should be used by iocage.
 Default: `tank`.

 ##### host_ioc_zpool_devices

 If the ZFS pool is to be created, this specifies a space sparated list of devices to use for the pool.
 There is no valid default.
 You have to specify, if the ZFS pool does not exist already.
-Default: ``.
+No default value.

 ##### host_ioc_release_version